MicrosoftDocs/microsoft-365-docs-pr.pt-BR/microsoft-365/admin/add-users/change-a-user-name-and-email-address.md

   - Essa alteração pode demorar um pouco para entrar em vigor.

-  - Qual é o novo nome de usuário dela.
-Ele será necessária para entrar no Office 365.
+  - What their new username is.
+They'll need it to sign in to Office 365.

   - Se ele estiver usando o Skype for Business Online, informe que ela deverá reagendar todas as reuniões do Skype for Business Online que organizou e que será preciso pedir aos contatos externos que atualizem as antigas informações de contato.